Discussion –

 Detailed Explanation of Each Constraint

-Let’s examine each constraint in detail:
+Let’s examine each constraint in detail to understand their unique characteristics and management strategies:

 Time is often considered the most inflexible of the three constraints.
 It refers to the project schedule and deadline.
 Effective time management is crucial for project success.